kaufman-lab/.github/.github/ISSUE_TEMPLATE/code_review_template_internal.md

 ---
-name: Code Review Issue
+name: Internal Code Review Issue
-about: Use this template when requesting a Code Review
+about: Use this template when requesting a Code Review for Internal Code
 title: "[DATE]: Code Review"
 ---